andyjost/Sprite/docs/source/Quickstart.rst

 .. toctree::

 For the impatient among us, this guide demonstrates some basic capabilities of Sprite.
-It shows how to install Sprite; run Curry programs from the command line; and load modules, build expressions, evaluate code, and convert values using the Python API.
+It shows how to install Sprite, run Curry programs from the command line, and load modules, build expressions, evaluate code, and convert values using the Python API.

 Quick Build